crua1o/431/README.md

 ## Organization
-app.py is organized by function. the most important functions are: homepage(): which directs to the homepage html insert(): which directs to the insert html delete(): which directs to the delete html
+app.py is organized by function. the most important functions are:
+  a. homepage(): which directs to the homepage html
+  b. insert(): which directs to the insert html
+  c. delete(): which directs to the delete html
 The homepage is organized with a simple title banner, simple description, and a dropdown menu to take the user to one of two html pages.
 Insert.html and delete.html are organized with a submit form, which adds (deletes) an entry to (from) the database, which is displayed on the page.